 Community Engagement: Hope Clubhouse has created flyers, social media, and website content targeting accessibility for individuals.
+A brand new website design is being launched.
+We have hosted over 45 tours/community presentations since May of 2023.

-Outcor me Statement 1: Improve community awareness of Clubhouse Services and increase individuals' access opportunities to Clubhouse Services in Lee County.
+Outcor me Statement 1: • • wareness of Clubhouse s portunities to Clubhouse

 Goals a and Output Measures: Total

-Contact 100 new comn Contact 100 new community contacts 100
+Contact 100 new comm nunity contacts Project Target 100

-1) Achieved to Date 152
+1) Achieved to Date 886

-Percentage 152.0%
+Percentage 886.0%

-25% (25/100) of new community contacts will become community partnerships Project Target 100
+25% of new community contacts will become community partnerships Project Target 25

-2) 2) Achieved to Date 25
+2) Achieved to Date 109

-Percentage 25.0%
+Percentage 436%

-Add 75 new Clubhouse members (clients) in 2023 Project Target 85
+Add 75 new Clubhouse members (clients) Project Target 75

-3) Achieved to Date 31
+3) Achieved to Date 73

-Percentage 36.5%
+Percentage 97.3%

-Hope Clubhouse has received several new members in Q3 and Q4 of 2022 that are considered frequent fliers in Lee County acute mental health care services.
+- 1. Hope Clubhouse has received several new members in Q3 and Q4 of 2022 that are considered frequent fliers in Lee County acute mental health care services.
 One new member who joined the first week of July 2022 was cycling through the crisis stabilization unit (CSU) with multiple hospitalizations monthly.
 He had been extremely isolated for the past several years due to COVID-19 and was without any external resources.
 In his first few weeks he was sullen, very quiet, and hard to engage.
 His hospitalizations have decreased to only (2) in the last 6 months.
 He now attends Clubhouse almost every day.
 He has learned to use the Passport transportation services.
 He is funny, kind, helpful, and very handy assembling things as well as with organization.
 Over the holidays he got his first job ever.
 While it was a seasonal position, he learned a lot about what he is capable of.
 We are proud of the extent of his progress and the leaps we have seen in his confidence and the reduction of his acute symptoms.
-This is the power of Healing, Opportunity, Purpose, and Empowerment (HOPE).
+This is the power of Healing, Opportunity, Purpose, and Empowerment (HOPE). - 2.
+Membership has been on the rise at Hope Clubhouse this quarter, with 14 new members joining since April 1st.
+In particular, a young man started with us in late April 2024 and has been thriving.
+With the addition of our new Employment Manager, many members are getting engaged in employment opportunities and this young man has now applied to Goodwill with a very promising response.
+He was here last week on his birthday and shared that last year on his birthday he was in group therapy, and this year he is spending it at Hope Clubhouse.
+He even brought his grandparents in to show how proud he is to be a member and how much our agency has helped him.